khariche/LibreScroll_RMB/README.md

 ### X/Y-Sensitivity
 The horizontal/vertical multiplier at which mouse movement is converted to scroll momentum.

-Set sensitivity to zero to disable that axis entirely.
+Set a negative sensitivity to use reversed-direction scrolling, or zero to disable that axis entirely.

 (Units: scroll-velocity per mouse-displacement, in s&#8315;&sup1;)